simplex-chat/simplex-chat/docs/SERVER.md

 ## Server information page

-SMP-server versions starting from `v5.8.0` can be configured to serve Web page with server information that can include admin info, server info, provider info, etc. Run the following commands as `root` user.
+SMP server **SHOULD** be configured to serve Web page with server information that can include admin info, server info, provider info, etc. It will also serve connection links, generated using the mobile/desktop apps.
+Run the following commands as `root` user.

+_Please note:_ this configuration is supported since `v6.1.0-beta.2`.

 1. Add the following to your smp-server configuration (please modify fields in [INFORMATION] section to include relevant information):